 We expect you to have an EMM console or other application that serves as the center of the management experience for your customer admins.
 EMM consoles are sometimes referred to as management consoles, management servers, mobile device management (MDM) consoles, mobile application management (MAM) consoles, EMM dashboards, or admin consoles.

 Your EMM console must also support all of the device management functions that the DPC then implements on the device.

 How a DPC and EMM console interact

-Your DPC is the center of the end-user experience, and your EMM console is the center of the management experience for the admin.
-We expect your DPC and EMM console to interact in the following way:
+The DPC is the center of the end-user experience, and your EMM console is the center of the management experience for the admin.
+We expect your EMM console to interact with a DPC in the following way:

 - Your EMM console sets policies for devices and apps.

-- The EMM console communicates the policies to your DPC after the DPC is installed on end-user devices.
+- The EMM console communicates the policies to the DPC after the DPC is installed on end-user devices.

 - The DPC implements the policies on the devices using the Android framework APIs.